FBI Senior Computer Scientist David Loveall II’s rebuttal report — defective at the basic level.

 Loveall’s full rebuttal:

 Loveall report, Doc.
 1213-3, pp. 4–5.
-What’s missing:
+But wait — three major problems with this short paragraph:

 - He says the “additional files” came from “different settings” in the reporting software — but doesn’t specify which settings, or provide any proof.